ScooloV/bbpedia/docs/core_rules.md

-If two coaches are drafting teams for exhibition play between themselves, they should take a few minutes to discuss Inducements firrst.
+If two coaches are drafting teams for exhibition play between themselves, they should take a few minutes to discuss Inducements first.
 It is important to decide if there are any Inducements they feel should be included or any they would prefer to leave out.

 Tournament organisers should decide which, if any, Inducements will be allowed and ensure this information is passed on to participants.

-PLAYER ADVANCEMENT IN EXHIBITI0N PLAY Unlike games played in a league, exhibition games are not linked.
+PLAYER ADVANCEMENT IN EXHIBITIOn PLAY Unlike games played in a league, exhibition games are not linked.
 Therefore players will not have the opportunity to earn and spend Star Player points in the same way.
 However, teams drafted